abiramen/2021-compclub-summer-ctf/osint/firednd-0/_ctfd/challenge.md

 I've got a few tasks for you to complete, but before we start, could you do me a favour?

 I'm supposed to meet up with someone after work today.
 I finish at 5PM, and take 8 minutes to walk from my office to Platform 2 of the nearest\* station.
 I then need to catch the next T4 train, before I get off at the second stop.
-Can you figure out what time I get off the train?
+Can you figure out what time I get off the train (rounded to the nearest minute)?

 Your answer should be a 24-hour time.
 For example, if your answer is 6:04PM, enter `FLAG{1804}`.